- Tylees Dog Food Review

 - The Bottom Line

-Tylee’s Beef Recipe Human Grade Dog Food is a very high-quality limited ingredient frozen dog food.
-For those that want to feed a 100% human grade cooked diet, this food is an option.
+Tylee’s Beef Recipe Human Grade Dog Food is a very high-quality limited ingredient frozen food.
+For those that want to feed a 100% human grade ingredients for dog’s diet, this food is an option.

 - Defrost and serve recipe.
 Each package stays good for up to 10 days in your fridge after defrosting.